 Last year, Mr. K and I had a really good Brussels sprouts dish at Uptown Tavern.
-The sprouts were charred to the point of losing any bit of bitterness and cooked with various seasoning and spices.
-Mr. K loved the dish.
-I got really excited and began buying Brussels sprouts.
+The sprouts were charred to the point of losing any bit of bitterness and cooked with various seasonings and spices.
+Mr. K loved the dish so I got really excited and began buying Brussels sprouts.
 But he wouldn’t touch the dishes I made, claiming them “too healthy” tasting and the sprouts too bitter.

-I loved the smell of the roasted Brussels sprouts.
+I loved the smell of the bacon Brussels sprouts as they were roasting.
 It made my mouth water.

 Bacon Roasted Brussels Sprouts